Bashlykov-Nikita/SQL_Job_Analysis/README.md

 ﻿# SQL Data Job Analysis
 ### Introduction
-Welcome to my SQL Portfolio Project, where I delve into the data job market with a focus on data analyst roles.
+Welcome to my SQL Portfolio Project, where I delve into the data job market with a focus on data related roles.
 This project is a personal exploration into identifying the top-paying jobs, in-demand skills, and the intersection of high demand with high salary in the field of data jobs.
 ### Background
 The motivation behind this project stemmed from my desire to understand the data analyst job market better.
 I aimed to discover which skills are paid the most and in demand, making my job search more targeted and effective.
 The data for this analysis is from [Luke Barousse’s SQL Course](https://www.lukebarousse.com/sql).
 This data includes details on job titles, salaries, locations, and required skills.